Sunrise + Upgrading to The Graph Network FAQ

 Enlace a esta sección

-Edge and Node has historically maintained the hosted service and, as a result, has already synced data for hosted service subgraphs.
+Edge & Node has historically maintained the hosted service and, as a result, has already synced data for hosted service subgraphs.

-Any and all Indexers are encouraged to become upgrade Indexers as well.
-However, note that operating an upgrade Indexer is largely provided as a public service to support new subgraphs and additional chains due to the lack of indexing rewards before they are approved by The Graph Council.
+All Indexers are encouraged to become upgrade Indexers as well.
+However, note that operating an upgrade Indexer is primarily a public service to support new subgraphs and additional chains that lack indexing rewards before they are approved by The Graph Council.

 Enlace a esta sección

-Chains that are currently exclusively supported on the hosted service will be made available to developers on The Graph without indexing rewards at first, though this does unlock query fees for any Indexer that is interested.
-This is expected to lead to an increase in the number of subgraphs being published on the network, providing more opportunities for Indexers to index and serve these subgraphs in return for query fees, even before indexing rewards are enabled for a chain.
+Chains that were previously only supported on the hosted service will now be available to developers on The Graph Network without indexing rewards at first, but it will unlock query fees for any Indexer that is interested.
+This should lead to an increase in the number of subgraphs being published on The Graph Network, providing more opportunities for Indexers to index and serve these subgraphs in return for query fees, even before indexing rewards are enabled for a chain.

 The upgrade Indexer also provides the Indexer community with information about potential demand for subgraphs and new chains on The Graph Network.